 This feature is available on Android 9 Pie and above.
 Most phones released in the last 3+ years are eligible.

-This is a new feature in Hermit, currently available only via the Early Access Program.
-To use it, you need to subscribe to the Early Access Program in the app.
+This is a Premium-only feature.
+To use it, you need to upgrade to Premium in the app.

 “Sandbox” is a computer science term for isolating a piece of software so that it can access only certain resources, programs, and files within a computer system.
 In the context of Web browsers, a sandbox can provide an isolated container for completely independent login sessions, all active at the same time.